Klamath Falls, Oregon: 2000 census

+Parks and recreation

+Moore Park features a multi-use trail network.

+OC&E Woods Line State Trail is a rail trail in the city and the longest state park in Oregon.

+Veterans Memorial Park is located downtown along Lake Ewauna.

+Klamath Falls is located on the Pacific Flyway, and waterfowl, raptors, and American white pelican have been seen.

-Government and politics
+Government

 Klamath Falls is a home rule municipality under the Oregon Constitution, and has been governed by a council–manager form of government since its citizens voted to adopt the current charter in 1972.
 The city council, which is nonpartisan, has five members, each elected from one of the five wards.
 They serve four-year terms, which are staggered so that either two or three seats are up for election every two years.
 The mayor, who is nonpartisan and serves a term of four years, presides over all city council meetings.
 This official appoints committees, can veto any ordinance not passed with the affirmative vote of at least four council members, and casts tie-breaking votes.
 The city manager, however, is the administrative head of the city.
 This official is appointed by the council and serves an indefinite term at the council's pleasure.
 The municipal judge and the city attorney are appointed on the same basis.
 Todd Kellstrom was mayor from 1992 to 2016.
 Carol Westfall is the current mayor, having beaten Kellstrom in the 2016 election.
 Jonathan Teichert is the current city manager.